Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 ###### Weak services permissions

-A weak service permissions vulnerability occurs when an unprivileged user can alter the service configuration or the service binary so that the service runs a specified command or executable.
+A weak service permissions vulnerability occurs when an unprivileged user can alter the service configuration so that the service runs a specified command or executable.

 The `accesschk` tool, from the `Sysinternals` suite, and the `Powershell` `PowerUp` script can be used to list the services an user can exploit: